openlyne/whatsapp-chatbot-api/01-getting-started/README.md

 **"Invalid API key"**
 - Double-check your API key in the `.env` file
-- Make sure there are no extra spaces or quotes

 **"Project ID not found"**
 - Verify your Project ID is correct
-- Make sure you're using the right project

-**"Phone number invalid"**
-- Use E.164 format: 254101886585
-- Make sure the country code is supported

 **"Module not found"**
 - Run the install commands again
-- Make sure you're in the right directory

 ### Still Having Issues?